 phonon | ˈfōnän | noun Physics a quantum of energy or a quasiparticle associated with a compressional wave such as sound or a vibration of a crystal lattice.

-The new Distance to Jupiter album Phonon is now available for purchase!
+The Distance to Jupiter album Phonon is now available for streaming or purchase (released October 24, 2019).
 All tracks are available in any format you prefer.
 Grab the audiophile- and headphone-friendly 24bit/96kHz AIF files for the highest quality listening experience.
 Includes a thematic digital booklet and high resolution copies of the album art, including an alternate design.
+Now contains two additional tracks: Introspec and Ringdown (Repetition is a Goddess).

 Madness Rides is an experimental soundtrack for H. P. Lovecraft’s short story “The Music of Erich Zann” (first published in the National Amateur in March, 1922).
 While Lovecraft’s descriptions of Zann’s music, as heard by the tale’s protagonist through the walls, hint at chaos and pandemonium, this soundtrack instead takes a dark mathematical approach to the breakdown of the barrier between the world we know and a mysterious place beyond it.
 From the story: